mattvenn/zero-to-asic-www/content/terminology/STA.md

 featured_image: "sta.png"
 ---

-Static Timing Analysis checks that at the desired speed, there are no setup and hold violations.
+Static Timing Analysis checks that the design has no setup and hold violations.
+This is very important, and a failure here could cost you a respin of your ASIC.

 When the input clock rises, a flip-flop will capture and store the incoming data.
 An ideal flip-flop would sample data exactly on the rising clock and immediately have that data available on the output.